ResearchComputing/Documentation/docs/clusters/alpine.md

 ### Job Scheduling

 All jobs are run through a batch/queue system.
 Interactive jobs on compute nodes are allowed but these must be initiated through the scheduler.
 High-priority jobs move to the top of the queue and are thus guaranteed to start running within a few minutes, unless other high-priority jobs are already queued or running ahead of them.
-High-priority jobs can run for a maximum wall time of 7 days.
-Low-priority jobs have a maximum wall time of 24 hours.
+High-priority jobs can run for a maximum wall time of 24 hours.
+Low-priority jobs have a maximum wall time of 7 days.

 More details about how to use Slurm can be found [here](../running-jobs/running-apps-with-jobs.html).

-### QoS

-Slurm on Alpine uses “Quality of Service”, or QoS, to classify jobs for scheduling.
-A QoS in this case is analogous to a "queue" in other scheduling systems.

-### Node-QoS-Features
+### Nodes

-To determine which nodes exist on the system, type `scontrol show nodes` to get a list.
+To determine which nodes exist on the Alpine system, type `scontrol show nodes` to get a full list.

-tbd

 ### Node Features

 The Alpine cluster features some heterogeneity.
 A variety of feature tags are applied to nodes deployed in Alpine to allow jobs to target specific CPU, GPU, network, and storage requirements.

 Use the `sinfo` command to determine the features that are available on any node in the cluster.

+> Note: Alpine is currently in a beta release, not all feature descriptions have been added to nodes.

 ```bash
 sinfo --format="%N | %f"